-- Driveways are not to be continuous straight lines and are to be off-setoffset by (f) landscaped sections and/or unit layout. - Driveways are to be designed as follows: (g) - A pavement width of 3 metres is required for developments of 3 to 4 dwellings. - A pavement width of 6 metres is required for developments of 5 or more
+- (f) Driveways are not to be continuous straight lines and are to be offset by landscaped sections and/or unit layout. - (g) Driveways are to be designed as follows: - A pavement width of 3 metres is required for developments of 3 to 4 dwellings. - A pavement width of 6 metres is required for developments of 5 or more dwellings. - Where the length of driveway exceeds 30m, the width of pavement must be 6m at intervals.
+This width may be varied along its length subject to provision being made for passing along the driveway.